 Waushara County has several pedestrian opportunities.
 Hiking trails are located at several county parks.
 The county also operates the Bannerman Trail.
 A trailhead is located in downtown Redgranite on the south side of STH 21.
 The trail provides recreational opportunities for pedestrian activities as well as cross-county skiing, bicycling, and snowmobiling.
 The trail utilizes the former railroad grade that served quarries located in the Redgranite/Lohrville area.
 The seven mile trail terminates at STH 73 north of Neshkoro.
 The Ice Age National Scenic Trail is a thousand-mile-long footpath located entirely within Wisconsin.
 It is one of only eight National Scenic Trails in the County.
-Approximately 60 percent of Wisconsin residents live within 20 miles of the Ice Age Trail.8 A portion of the Ice Age Trail passes through western Waushara County but does not cross into the Town of Plainfield.
+Approximately 60 percent of Wisconsin residents live within 20 miles of the Ice Age Trail.9 A portion of the Ice Age Trail passes through western Waushara County (See Exhibit 3-1).
 The trail provides recreational opportunities through the Chaffee Creek and Mecan River State Fishery areas and the Greenwood State Wildlife Area.